NBS5000/scheduler/README.md

 **TASK**

-Provide a solution that asks a number of questions, against a timer, and then record the score and compare to other scores.
+Provide a solution that allows a user to note events against a specific hour block, and that data persists on page exit/load. the page should also highlist past, present, and future time blocks, as well as displaying the current date/time.

-*Having checked with the teachers, it was confirmed that the topic of questions does not necessarily need to be on Javascript*

 **ACTION**